Cloudways-AI/hami-any-llm/README.md

 [![Bolt.new: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.new)

-# Bolt.new Fork by Cole Medin
+# Bolt.new Fork by IPGN Solutions

+Bolt.new is restricted to Claude.
+We have amended the source code to be able any AI model of our choice.

-This fork of bolt.new allows you to choose the LLM that you use for each prompt!
-Currently you can use OpenAI, Anthropic, Ollama, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
-See instructions below for running this locally and extending to include more models.
+Our fork of bolt.new allows you us to choose the LLM that we want to use for each prompt!
+This fork let's you use OpenAI, Anthropic, Ollama, or Groq models - and it is can me extended to use any other.
+Check-out the Vercel AI SDK!
+See instructions below:

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser